Skip to main content

 • Focuses on bugs and security

-• Good for teams that find the bot too noisy
+• Good for teams that find the agent too noisy

 Start with medium threshold and adjust based on your team’s feedback.
 If you’re getting too much noise, increase it.
 If you want more detail, decrease it.